Veemon/deep-snake/divergent_policies/README.md

 # Divergent Policies

+## This is still being actively trained, thus results are subject to change.

 ## Training and Evaluation

 To perform training, the **mode** must be set to *train*, and the weights folder specified.
 Here it is specified as exports.
 This is where model checkpoints will be stored.